Frequently asked Questions!

 How do I know if my motor has been concerted to 25:1?

 If you have a Villiers carb, undo the knurled top ring and remove cable and throttle slide.
 Remove small securing screw in centre and push up needle, pull down small spring to reveal tiny number stamped in side of needle.
 You will need a young pair of eyes and probably a strong magnifying glass!
+Or take a pic on your camera and phone and enlarge it!!

 No 3 is 10:1